 Birkenstock offers great detail about the materials used when making their products.

-Not all Birkenstocks are available in the US.
+Please note that not all Birkenstocks are available in the US.
 There are many more choices available throughout Europe.
 Let’s talk a little about some of the materials that I have seen being sold in the US market:

 Birkenstock uses top-grain cowhide for their leather uppers.
 The smooth finish is durable and easy to clean.
 One can easily clean and condition leather with a Leather Balm.